Tinram/MySQL-Filler/README.md

 mysql> FLUSH PRIVILEGES;
 ```

-Wipe all data that the world database is shipped with:
+Wipe all data that *world* ships with:

 ```php
 $config = [